10 Best Books on Unit Testing and TDD in 2024

 As you go through the book, you will learn how to:

-• Build test-driven applications using React 16.9+ and Jest
+• Build test-driven applications using React 18 and Jest

 Each topic is covered clearly and concisely and is packed with the details you need to learn to be truly effective.
-The chapters in the book cover the following:
+The nineteen chapters in the book cover the following:

 • First Steps with Test-Driven Development

-• Test-driving Data Input with React
+• Test-Driving Data Input

 • Exploring Test Doubles